jndiogo/sibila/examples/quick_meeting/readme.md

 This information was correctly extracted.

 Let's now request the action items mentioned in the meeting.
 We'll create a new class ActionItem with an index and a name for the item.
+Note that we're annotating each field with a Field(description=...) information to help the model understand what we're looking extract.

 We'll also add an action_items field to the Meeting class to hold the items list.